-- The European Commission and Council to acknowledge the full potential embedded in the (market-based) instrument of industrial demand side management to enable higher levels of renewable energy in Europe while maintaining the competitiveness of energy intensive industries and enhancing the energy security of the EU economy; - The European Commission and Council to ensure that this instrument is market-based and therefore built upon voluntary participation by industrial actors; - The European Commission to: - Develop a strategic action plan to assess the economic potential of demand side management for industry, in particular the market-based approaches, and recommendation to tap the full potential by 2030.
-This plan should acknowledge both the power peak-shaving and valley filling potential of demand response; - Monitor and enforce the provision in the 2014-2020 guidelines for environmental and energy aid which states that Member States should primarily consider alternative ways of achieving generation adequacy which do not negatively impact on the objective of phasing out environmentally harmful subsidies, such as facilitating demand side management and increasing interconnection capacity; - The ongoing adoption of the Network Code on Demand Connection (pursuant Art.
-6(6) of the Regulation (EC) No 714/2009) by the European Commission should be improved to maximise the current and future (depending on legislative initiatives) use of demand side management in Europe; - Include industrial demand response as part of the legislative reviews that will happen to implement the EU's 2030 climate and energy framework; - The European Commission should acknowledge the potential of streamlining existing EU energy (efficiency) legislation, so that it encourages, and not prevents, industrial demand response.
+- The European Commission and Council to acknowledge the full potential embedded in the (marketbased) instrument of industrial demand side management to enable higher levels of renewable energy in Europe while maintaining the competitiveness of energy intensive industries and enhancing the energy security of the EU economy; - This instrument should be market-based and therefore built upon the voluntary participation by industrial actors; - The European Commission to: - develop a strategic action plan to assess the economic potential of demand side management for industry, in particular the market-based approaches, and recommendation to tap the full potential by 2030.
+This plan should acknowledge both the power peak-shaving and valley filling potential of demand response; - monitor and enforce the provision in the 2014-2020 guidelines for environmental and energy aid which states that Member States should primarily consider alternative ways of achieving generation adequacy which do not negatively impact on the objective of phasing out environmentally harmful subsidies, such as facilitating demand side management and increasing interconnection capacity. - The ongoing adoption of the Network Code on Demand Connection (pursuant Art.
+6(6) of the Regulation (EC) No 714/2009) by the European Commission should be improved to maximise the current and future (depending on legislative initiatives) use of demand side management in Europe;

-GREEN GROWTH PLATFORM
+GREEN GROWT PLATFORM